-This study measured hand-held cellular phone use by VMT for drivers in Minnesota.
-We found that at any given daylight time in Minnesota, 4.6 percent of drivers are engaged in a conversation over a hand-held cellular phone.
-There has been no increase in cellular phone use over the past year.
+This study measured hand-held cellular phone use for drivers in Minnesota by VMT.
+We found that at any given daylight time in Minnesota, 5.8 percent of drivers in June and 5.6 percent of drivers in August were engaged in a conversation over a hand-held cellular phone.
+There has been an apparent increase in overall cellular phone use since last year.

 There are approximately 4.5 million registered passenger cars, sport utility vehicles, vans/minivans and pickup trucks in Minnesota (Federal Highway Administration, FHWA, 2004) using the most recent data available.
 Following NHTSA's (2001) reasoning, if we assume that these vehicles are being used for an average of one hour during daylight times, then there would be about 375,000 vehicles on the road in Minnesota at any given daylight hour.
-If 4.6 percent of these vehicles are being driven by people using hand-held cellular phones, there would be approximately 17,250 drivers in Minnesota conversing on cellular phone at any given daylight hour.
+If 5.8 percent of these vehicles are being driven by people using hand-held cellular phones, there would have been approximately 21,750 drivers in Minnesota conversing on cellular phone at any given daylight hour in June.

 While this number is small compared to the total number of drivers in Minnesota, it is important to keep in mind two facts related to cellular phone use.
 First, cellular phone use may begin increasing dramatically in Minnesota.
 Michigan estimates show that hand-held cellular phone use has increased at a rate of nearly one percentage point per year over the last five years (Eby, Vivoda, & St. Louis, 2006).
 Second, studies have shown that cellular phone use is linked to a lack of safety belt use (Eby, Kostyniuk, & Vivoda, 2003; Eby & Vivoda, 2003).
-Whether this finding results from cellular phone users tending to engage in risky driving behaviors more often than nonusers, or whether the use of a cellular phone interferes with the use of a safety belt is unknown.
-What is known is that not only are those who are conversing on cellular phones potentially more likely to be in a motor vehicle crash.
-But due to the lower safety belt use of this population they are also more likely to sustain greater injury should a crash occur.
+Whether this finding results from the tendency of cellular phone users to engage in risky driving behaviors more often than nonusers, or whether the use of a cellular phone interferes with the use of a safety belt is unknown.
+What is known is that not only are those who are conversing on cellular phones potentially more likely to be in a motor vehicle crash, but due to the lower safety belt use of this population they are also more likely to sustain greater injury should a crash occur.